 To preserve your right to file a lawsuit, you must file a DFEH or EEOC complaint on time.
 In general, you have 180 days to file an EEOC complaint.
 You have 300 days to file an EEOC complaint if state law also applies to your issue.
 And you have 45 days to file an EEOC complaint if you are a federal employee.
 Harassment victims who want to file state complaints with the DFEH must file within three years.

 If you receive an EEOC right-to-sue notice, you have 90 days to file.
 And if you receive a DFEH right-to-sue notice, you have one year to file your suit.

 We Can Help You

 At the Law Office of John Dalton, we work to ensure that California employees have strong voices against bad corporate citizens that employee you.
 If you have suffered harm from workplace harassment, attorney John Dalton can protect your rights and maximize your recovery.
 John has secured very large settlements for hundreds of California workers.
 If you are ready for help, we are ready to help you.
-Call us at 858-720-8422 or contact us online to request a consultation.
+Call us or contact us online to request a consultation.